The five main SEND Tribunal appeal routes

 Oral evidence

 Each party's witnesses (which can include you as parent, and any professional witnesses you call) give evidence and are questioned.
-The panel also asks questions.
-LA witnesses are questioned by you or your representative.
+The panel also asks questions. local authority witnesses are questioned by you or your representative.

 Submissions